FunnyCorgi/Eruda-On-All-Sites/README.md

 # Eruda-On-All-Sites
-Client proxy(?) which patches links up and also allows the user to visit any site with Eruda(https://github.com/liriliri/eruda) enabled.
+Client proxy(?) which patches links up so it will still use Eruda on the linked site and allows the user to visit any site with Eruda(https://github.com/liriliri/eruda) enabled.